Contract for Difference (CFD) – Meaning

 - Option-2 – Sell off his position and cut future loss

-If Sam assumes that his prediction was wrong and the current decline in gold price is here to stay then he might consider selling his position and cutting his losses.
+If Sam assumes that his prediction was wrong and the current decline in gold price is here to stay, then he might consider selling his position and cutting his losses.
 In such a case, he sells his gold contract of 100 oz. at USD 1190 per oz.

 Therefore he gets = (USD 1190 X 100) X 10% = USD 11,900

-Which means, instead of his initial margin payment of USD 13,500, he now receives USD 11,900 as margin repayment.
+This means, instead of his initial margin payment of USD 13,500, he now receives USD 11,900 as margin repayment.
 Thus his loss amounts to USD 1600.